ndemianc/ndemianc.github.io/_posts/2022-12-13-create-apache-kafka-consumer.markdown

 - Run the following command to start the Apache Kafka server:

 {% highlight sh %}
-bin/kafka-server-start config/server.properties
+kafka-server-start config/server.properties
 {% endhighlight %}

 - Open another terminal and navigate to the directory where Apache Kafka is installed.
 - Run the following command to create a new topic called "my-topic":

 {% highlight sh %}
-bin/kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic my-topic
+kafka-topics --bootstrap-server localhost:9092 --topic first-topic --create
 {% endhighlight %}

+{% highlight sh %}
+kafka-topics --bootstrap-server localhost:2181 --replication-factor 1 --partitions 1 --topic my-topic
+{% endhighlight %}

 - Run the following command to start a consumer that listens to the "my-topic" topic:

 {% highlight sh %}
-bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic my-topic --from-beginning
+kafka-console-consumer --bootstrap-server localhost:9092 --topic my-topic --from-beginning
 {% endhighlight %}

 This will start a consumer that listens to the "my-topic" topic and prints any messages that are published to that topic to the terminal.
 You can then publish messages to the "my-topic" topic using a Kafka producer, and the consumer will receive and print those messages.